...

 If you are not in a rush, walk around the station for a different view of the mountain range.
 We especially recommend the Panorama Terrace.
 Check out the photos on the official Japanese website!

-You can also pay their botanical garden a visit to see the high-altitude plants!
+You can also pay a visit to their botanical garden to see the high-altitude plants!

-Tip: If your water bottle is empty, fill it again with the sweet spring water at the Kurobedaira Landmark!
+Tip: If your water bottle is empty, refill it with sweet spring water at the Kurobedaira Landmark!

 Stop 8: Kurobe Dam and Kurobeko Lake (黒部湖・黒部ダム)

-Kurobe Dam is famed as the dam with the highest altitude in Japan that is not to be missed!!!
+Kurobe Dam is renowned as the dam with the highest altitude in Japan, making it a must-see destination.

 Take the Lake Pleasure Boat to tour around Kurobeko Lake!
-You will be traveling between the mountains surrounding the dam whilst having a different view of the great Kurobe Dam.
+You will travel between the mountains surrounding the dam, offering a different view of the great Kurobe Dam.

 To get to the boat boarding deck, please check the indicator at the station for directions.